dmitrymalakhov/NebulaEncrypt/README.md

 ### Usage

 1. **Set Your Key**: Click on the extension icon in your browser toolbar to open the popup.
 Set your encryption/decryption key.
 This key is stored locally on your device and never leaves it.
-2. **Encrypt Messages**: Write your message in the messaging platform, press `Ctrl+Q` and press `Enter` or click send, and NebulaEncrypt will automatically encrypt the message before it is sent.
+2. **Encrypt Messages**: Write your message in the Telegram Web input field, press `Ctrl+X` and after that `Enter` or click send.
-3. **Decrypt Messages**: Incoming encrypted messages will be automatically decrypted and displayed in plaintext, provided you have the correct key.
+3. **Decrypt Messages**: Incoming encrypted messages on Telegram Web will be automatically decrypted and displayed in plaintext, provided you have the correct key.

 ### Hotkeys

-- **Encrypt Text in Input**: `Ctrl+Q` - Encrypts the text currently in the input field before sending.
+- **Encrypt Text in Input**: `Ctrl+Q` (or your configured hotkey) - Encrypts the text currently in the Telegram Web input field before sending.
-- **Decrypt All Messages**: `Ctrl+X` - Manually triggers the decryption of all received encrypted messages.
+- **Decrypt All Messages**: `Ctrl+X` (or your configured hotkey) - Manually triggers the decryption of all received encrypted messages on Telegram Web.

 ## Technical Details